Nina Easton: Publications

-Easton's 2002 book, Gang of Five: Leaders at the Center of the Conservative Ascendancy, examined the rise of modern conservatism and what Easton called the "hidden history" of the baby-boom generation.
-Gang of Five profiled five leaders of the conservative movement in America: William Kristol, Grover Norquist, David M. McIntosh, Clint Bolick and Ralph Reed.
+In 2002, she authored Gang of Five: Leaders at the Center of the Conservative Ascendancy, which examined the rise of modern conservatism and what Easton called the "hidden history" of the baby-boom generation.
+Gang of Five profiled five leaders of the U.S. conservative movement at the time: William Kristol, Grover Norquist, David M. McIntosh, Clint Bolick, and Ralph Reed.

-While working for The Boston Globe, Easton co-authored John F. Kerry: A Complete Biography by The Boston Globe Reporters Who Know Him Best, with fellow Globe reporters Michael Kranish and Brian Mooney.
-The book was published in 2004, during Massachusetts Senator John Kerry's presidential campaign.
+In 2004, while working for The Boston Globe, Easton co-authored John F. Kerry: A Complete Biography by The Boston Globe Reporters Who Know Him Best, with fellow Globe reporters Michael Kranish and Brian Mooney.
+The book was published John Kerry's presidential campaign.

 Personal life

-Easton grew up in California and graduated Phi Beta Kappa from the University of California, Berkeley.
-In 1983, Easton was married to Ronald Brownstein; they had two children before divorcing.
-On November 27, 2004 she married Russell Schriefer, a Republican political strategist who was the senior advisor to the 2012 presidential campaign of Mitt Romney.
-In May 2007, Washington Monthly named Easton and Schriefer to its list of Washington "power couples".
+In 1983, Easton married Ronald Brownstein, and they had two children before divorcing.
+In November 2004, she married Russell Schriefer, a Republican political strategist who was senior advisor to Mitt Romney's unsuccessful 2012 presidential campaign.
+In May 2007, Washington Monthly named Easton and Schriefer to its list of Washington, D.C. "power couples".
 They live with their daughter in Chevy Chase, Maryland.